Elgeyo-Marakwet County: Geography, geology and topography

 The Kerio River binds the county on the eastern side.
 From its alluvial plain, the topography gradually rises towards the west.
-The Elgeyo Escarpment stands out distinctly and causes elevation differences of up to 1,500 m.
+The Elgeyo Escarpment stands out distinctly with elevation differences of up to 1,500 metres.
 In the northern and southern parts of the county the topography is rugged, giving way to more subdued relief differences going westwards.
-The underlying geology mainly consists of gneisses from the Basement System.
+The underlying geology consists of gneisses from the Basement System.
 The Cherangany Hills rise gently to form the western half of the Great Rift Valley and extend northwest in a broken chain to Mount Moroto in Uganda.
 Non-volcanic in origin, the Cherangany Hills resulted from subsequent erosion of the raised western ridge of the Eastern Rift Valley.
-The range is approximately 30 mi long and 25 mi wide and averages 9,000 ft in height; its highest point reaches more than 11,000 ft.
+The range is approximately 30 mi long and 25 mi wide and averages 9,000 ft in height; the highest point is more than 11,000 ft.
 Many of the summits are covered with huge groundsels and lobelias.
 Some of the hills include Kamologon (3581 m), Chebon (3375 m), Chepkotit (3370 m), Karelachgelat (3350 m) and Sondany (3211 m).